-Housing Apportionment Options To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices.
-To make best use of existing infrastructure and reduce the need to travel and increase opportunities for non-car travel (public transport walking and cycling) To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
-To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Option 1: Apportion according to the Settlement Hierarchy ? ? ~ ✓ ✓ ~ ~ ? x ? ? × ? × Option 2: Base Apportionment on site merits ? ~ ~ ? ? ~ ~ ~ × ~ ? × ? × Option 3: Hybrid Approach ? ? \checkmark ✓ \checkmark \checkmark \checkmark \checkmark X \checkmark ?
-X ?
-X
+Housing Apportionment Options To avoid damage to designated sites and species (including UK and Local BAP Priority Habitat and Species) and enhance biodiversity and geodiversity across the District To provide decent and affordable homes that meet local needs To improve the health and well-being of the population To improve community safety and reduce crime and fear of crime To improve educational achievement and improve the District's skills base To promote social inclusion and reduce inequalities associated with deprivation across the District To improve local accessibility to healthcare, education employment food shopping facilities and recreational resources (including open spaces and sports facilities) and promote healthy and sustainable travel or non-travel choices. and g a To achieve stable and sustainable levels of economic growth and maintain economic competitiveness To diversify and strengthen local urban and rural economies and create high quality employment opportunities To enhance the vitality and viability of existing town and village centres To improve the quality of new development and the existing built environment.
+To minimise waste and increase the reuse and recycling of waste materials To promote sustainable forms of construction and sustainable use of natural resources To reduce water, light, air and noise pollution To minimise the irreversible loss of undeveloped (greenfield) land To reduce and manage flood risk and surface water runoff To reduce and manage the impacts of climate change and the District's contribution towards the causes To conserve and enhance the historic environment, heritage assets and their settings To improve access to the cultural heritage of the District for enjoyment and educational purposes To conserve and enhance the District's landscape and townscape character Option 1: Apportion according to the Settlement Hierarchy ? ? ~ ✓ ~ ~ ~ ~ x ? ? x ? × Option 2: Base Apportionment on site merits ? ~ ~ ? ? ? ~ ? × ~ ? × ? × Option 3: Hybrid Approach ? ?
+Image: A second s ✓ \checkmark \checkmark ~ \checkmark X \checkmark ?
+X ? ×

-Options 1 and 3 perform very similarly.
+5.6.15 Options 1 and 3 perform very similarly.
 Both options would see growth focused on larger settlements such as the District's main town or key service villages.
 This approach to apportioning growth would ensure that growth is delivered in locations where local facilities and infrastructure already exist and where local services and jobs can be supported.
 However Options 1 and 3 may perform less well than option 2 in respect of providing decent and affordable homes (where it restricts the delivery of market and affordable homes in smaller communities.
-Options 1 and 3 could have an uncertain effect in respect improving the quality of new development where it makes inadequate provision for growth that supports regeneration of the redevelopment of underused sites, (although in reality the reuse of these site may occur in some locations should option 1 be preferred).
+Options 1 and 3 could have an uncertain effect in respect improving the quality of new development where it makes inadequate provision for growth that supports regeneration of the redevelopment of underused sites, (although in reality the reuse of these site may occur in some locations should option 1 be preferred particularly where these are located within settlement boundaries or growth is supported by other Policies in the Local Plan).